thunderstreak/music/README.md

 - Play the song
 - Collect the list
 - Search the song
+- Video Player In development...
-...
+- ...

 ### Note
-Some styles borrow from the atom web site
+Part of the resources, style from atom official website

 ### API
 From the network